-Impact: Units connected in a transmission-connected distribution system (public or private) or CDS shall only provide the service under the authorization of DSO's or CDSO's respectively.
+Impact: Units connected in a transmission-connected distribution system or CDS shall only provide the service under the authorization of DSO's or CDSO's respectively.

-Art.
+5) Art.
 250 §5: The transmission-connected grid user can provide the service himself or through a third party;

-Impact: Responsibility for providing the service shall lie with transmission-connected grid users, who may however mandate another party (a Voltage Service Provider) to do it for offer it in their behalfhim.
+Impact: Responsibility for providing the service shall lie with transmission-connected grid users, who may however mandate another party (a Voltage Service Provider) to offer it in their behalf.
 Currently ARP's are the offering parties, but may also transfer the contract to a third party.